ericbos111/pipelines-tutorial/README.md

   - name: git-revision
     type: string
     description: revision to be used from repo of the code for deployment
-    default: master
+    default: "main"
   - name: IMAGE
     type: string
-    description: image to be build from the code
+    description: image to be built from the code
   tasks:
   - name: fetch-repository
     taskRef: